gregfullard/100-days-of-code/log.md

 **Thoughts:** MVP is not a walk in the park.
 There are quite a few things to be built before we can confidently begin showing this to people

 **Links:** N/A

+### Day 60: 2020-06-20

+**Today's Progress:**
+Still on the React journey.
+Arrow functions are still confusing me a bit - I will need to dig some more.

+**Thoughts:** In general, as someone who learnt to code in the good ol' days, I really find the concept of passing function references as parameters a bit weird.

+**Links:** N/A